Routing

 Disable Statamic Routes

-If you want to defer everything to explicit Laravel routes (perhaps you're using Statamic as a headless CMS or API), you can disable this behavior by setting in config/statamic/routes.php.
+If you want to defer everything to explicit Laravel routes (perhaps you're using Statamic as a headless CMS or API), you can disable this behavior by setting it in config/statamic/routes.php.

 // Lemme do it my way